Wednesday, June 6, 2007

-Shirring is one of the easiest and most satisfying techiques to learn.
+Shirring is one of the easiest and most satisfying techniques to learn.
 To make a top or dress you do not need a pattern and the only stitch you need is the regular straight stitch.
 Shirring is simply multiple rows of stitches using elastic thread.

 To make a shirred top: